-Update March 26, 2020 – My how things can change in the space of a few weeks eh?.
-Obviously there are no “Should I travel?” decisions going on now as we’ve gone to the world pandemic stage.
-Every country is on lockdown now or soon will be and many are shutting their borders in and out.
+Update May 8, 2020 – Obviously there are no “Should I travel?” decisions going on now as we’ve gone to the world pandemic stage.
+Every country is on lockdown now most have shut their borders in and out.
 So what can you do besides stay at home and watch TV?
-Well, you can make travel plans for the future, get some things done you’ve been putting off, and go for a long walk in nature.
+Well, you can make travel plans for the future, get some things done you’ve been putting off, and go for a long walk in nature if you’re allowed outside where you live.
 I’m leaving this up as a snapshot of what things looked like before all hell broke loose.
-But now you need to #StayTheFHome
+But now you need to #StayTheFHome unless you’re in an area where the infection spread rate is declining and is below 1:1.

 What we were thinking in early March about this spread: